Frequently Asked Questions

 • Review data for accuracy

-• Determine whether selection process for the group(s) in question are appropriate for the relevant job(s)
+• Determine whether the selection processes for the group(s) in question are appropriate for the relevant job(s)

 • When tests are used, ensure they are validated for your company and location